Ambassador for Cyber Affairs confirms a resilience approach to cyber issues must be adopted

 - Do you regularly review your cyber strategy to “tweak and adjust” it in response to change?

-If you are a regular reader of the TechKnowChat blog, none of these concepts or themes should be a revelation.
-In fact we have been discussing the importance of taking a resilience approach for some time.
 The Strategy and the Ambassadors comments simply confirm the present world order for cyber affairs.
 The harsh reality is that organisations which are not implementing these measures are simply likely to be left behind or may suffer greatly in the event of a cyber incident.